Work Hardening Programme

 What happens after the Return to Work and Work Hardening Assessment?

 Following the assessment, we will send a comprehensive report of our findings and recommendations to the referrer who has requested the assessment.
 This will include; fitness for work statement, return to work programme (dates, work hours, restrictions), prognosis, treatment recommendations, goals of treatment and details of onward referral.

 If suitable, and agreed by the employer and employee, the employee will progress to the rehabilitation programme.

-What does the Work Hardening Programme consist of?
+What does the Return to Work and Work Hardening Programme consist of?

 This consists of five weekly sessions (4 hours each day) of a one to one multi-disciplinary functional restoration programme.
 This includes;

 Work Conditioning/ Hardening programme: This aspect of the programme is similar to a fitness programme but individually tailored for the employee and reflective of their needs in work.